nicoleiocana/sample_app/README.md

 $ rails test
 ```

-If the test suite passes, you'll be ready to run the app in a local server:
+If the test suite passes, you'll be ready to run the app on http://localhost:3000.

 ```
 $ rails s